-The Buchnerhof of the Wasmeier family has always been run without livestock as a pure arable farm as the main occupation.
+The Buchner farm of the Wasmeier family has always been run without livestock as a pure arable farm as a main occupation.
 At work, Sepp Wasmeier is supported by his family and two temporary workers.
 For their special crop, the sugar beet, there are also around ten seasonal workers from Eastern Europe on the farm for six weeks.
 “The main activity is weeding the sugar beets.
 This activity begins around May 1st and ends around June 10th,” explains the Naturland farmer.

 Forests should become climate change-compatible

 In addition to the approximately 150 hectares of arable land, the company also owns 23 hectares of forest.
 The family wants to convert the latter to be 'suitable for climate change'.
 "It's a bit like looking into a crystal ball.
 Decisions we made 8 years ago (planting firs, beeches, Douglas firs instead of spruces) now seem outdated due to the speed of climate change," explains Sepp, who completed his agricultural studies in 1987.